 - support for other Australian Government policies.

 While needing to recruit a specialist and numerically small workforce, the Inspector-General has ensured that merit-based recruitment processes recognise gender, age and ethnicity issues.
 In this regard, a reasonable balance has resulted.
-Broader community involvement is encouraged, with staff members being supported in their Australian Defence Force Reserve and professional association activities.
+Broader community involvement is encouraged, with staff members being supported in their professional association activities.

 Disability Action Plan

-The Inspector-General has evaluated the Treasury Disability Action Plan and is considering options appropriate to a small agency.
+The Inspector-General has evaluated the Treasury Disability Action Plan and will continue to consider options available to a small agency.